Nurse in blue uniform takes blood pressure from elderly lady in a wheelchair

 Programme

-The apprenticeship aligns with the Nursing and Midwifery Council Standard for Community Nursing Specialist Practice (NMC 2022) and the Community Nurse Specialist Apprenticeship Standard.
+The apprenticeship aligns with the Nursing and Midwifery Council Standard for Community Nursing Specialist Practice (NMC, 2022) and the NMC Standards for Prescribing (NMC, 2024) and the Community Nurse Specialist Apprenticeship Standard.
 All apprentices will undertake an End Point Assessment to achieve the Apprenticeship Standard.

-On successful completion apprentices will be eligible to apply to the Nursing and Midwifery Council to annotate the community nursing specialist practitioner qualification (field specific) and V300 nurse independent prescribing qualification.
+On successful completion apprentices will be eligible to apply to the Nursing and Midwifery Council to annotate the community nursing specialist practitioner qualification (field specific) with V300 Non-Medical Prescribing qualification.
 This must be done within 5 years of completion of the programme.

 More than ever, it is evident that the specialist expertise of the District Nursing service and General Practice Nursing workforce are central to the provision of health care in the United Kingdom (NHS UK, 2019, QNI/QNIS, 2015).
 The need for an advanced level workforce in the community and primary care setting has been identified (NHS UK, 2019).